 Your sales team will obviously use the product on a daily basis.
 Yet your marketing team, or the management, may only use it on an occasional basis.
 You will be required to pay for monthly users regardless of how often they actually use it.
 With this in mind, you may be forced to restrict access, yet this means that the overall company efficiency and productivity may suffer.

 In general, if an existing solution meets your requirements by less than 60% and you have a team of 20+ users we recommend you should invest in a custom solution for your business.

-Now, let's move on to the topic of cost, and examine whether hiring developers to work a project will actually cost you much more than purchasing an existing product.
+Now, let’s move on to the topic of cost, and examine whether hiring developers to work on a project will actually cost you much more than purchasing an existing product.